A gorgeous bowl of orange! A vegan soup full of beta-carotene and protein.

 A simple pasta soup made with thin noodles and flavoured with a touch of olive oil

 Growing up Greek, our chicken noodle soup was called fide.
 To be honest, it was a little different than your traditional chicken noodle soup; for one thing, it had no chicken.
 It also had no chicken broth, no vegetables and no herbs.
 In fact, fide (also spelled fithe) is nothing more than a noodle soup, cooked in water, flavoured with olive oil, sometimes sprinkled with a bit of mizithra, and ready to comfort every bit of your soul.

-Cold winter months, bone-chilling rainy days, and work weeks so long that they make you feel beaten down, are all made better with a nice bowl of comfort.
-In many families, that often means chicken noodle soup, and although we would never dispute the claim this popular soup can cure many ills, we would like to add another option to the mix.
+Cold winter months, bone-chilling rainy days, and work weeks so long they make you feel beaten down, are all made better with a nice bowl of comfort.
+In many families that often means chicken noodle soup, and although we would never dispute the claim that this popular soup can cure many ills, we would like to add another option to the mix.
 This trahana soup with chicken was the chicken noodle soup of our childhoods; the meal we were presented with when under the weather, stressed from school or just needing a quick way to be nourished and satisfied.

 This nutritional powerhouse of a soup will have you feeling great, and full!